 Are you fed up of recurring knee problems?
 Well, Knee joint pain is one of the most common injuries especially among the aged and the athletes.
 Knee joint pain can be attributed to varied factors such as physical activity, injuries, obesity etc. Knee joint pain could either be acute pain or chronic pain.

 Acute Knee Joint Pain:

-Acute Knee Pain: Acute Knee Pain arises from an acute injury or infection.
+Acute Knee Joint Pain arises from an acute injury or infection.
 The following are the most common knee injuries reported:

 ACL or anterior cruciate ligament is major ligament connecting the femur (thigh bone) with the tibia (shin bone).
 A tear in the ACL is one of the most common sports injury.
 People usually experience an intense pain with a loud “pop” sound and may not be able to put their weight on the knee.

 A meniscus is a cartilage that cushions the knee joint.
 A tear in meniscus can occur by simple activities such as twisting of the knee or simply turning in the bed.

 Bursa are fluid bags throughout the body that are found between bones and muscles and facilitate free movement of muscles.
 Bursitis usually occurs when the knee is over-pressurised by activities such as weight lifting

 Chronic Knee joint pain is a long-term pain from a knee injury or inflammation of knee joint.
 It is attributed to multiple medical conditions such as arthritis, gout, obesity, bursitis.
 Knee inflammation refers to swelling of the knee joint which is accompanied by redness and stiffness of the knee.
 It occurs when the lubricating fluid or the synovial fluid accumulates in or around the knee.
 It is the body’s natural physiological response to an injury to assist healing.